nens/threedi-docs/source/d_workflow_tutorial.rst

 Before you start, please make sure to:

 * Install the 3Di modeller interface.
-Please see :ref:`qgisplugin` for instructions.
+Please see :ref:`3di_instruments_and_downloads` for instructions.
 * Install TortoiseHG.
 Please see `TortoiseHG <https://tortoisehg.bitbucket.io/download/index.html>`_ for instructions.
 * Gain access to the 3Di web portal.
 Please see :ref:`guide_to_portal` for instructions.
-* Download the Laugharne and Pendine Burrows `model <https://nens.lizard.net/media/3di-tutorials/3di-tutorial-01.zip>`_ for this tutorial.
+* Click `here <https://nens.lizard.net/media/3di-tutorials/3di-tutorial-01.zip>`_ to download the Laugharne and Pendine Burrows model for this tutorial.

 Pre-processing: loading a model into the 3Di modeller interface
 -----------------------------------------------------------------